red-hat-storage/ocs-ci/docs/usage.md

    the cluster throughput limit.
 * `--io-load` - IOs throughput target percentage.
 The value should be between 0 to 100.
 The default is 30 (30%)
-* `--enable-bg-io-logs` - If passed, background IO log messages, will be printed
+* `--enable-bg-io-logs` - If passed, background IO log messages will be printed

 ## Examples